FourFourTwo’s Best 100 Football Players in the World 2015: 20-11

 16. Zlatan Ibrahimovic

-Ibrahimovic, who recently celebrated being named Swedish Footballer of the Year for an incredible 10th time, also helped his country to qualify for next summer’s European Championship by scoring 10 times in qualifying in 2015 alone, including a fine double in the second leg of Sweden's play-off with Denmark. – GL
+Ibrahimovic, who recently celebrated being named Swedish Footballer of the Year for an incredible 10th time, also helped his country to qualify for next summer’s European Championship by scoring 10 times in qualifying in 2015 alone, including a fine double in the second leg of the Swedes’ all-important play-off with Denmark. – GL

 15. Andres Iniesta